johnatasjmo/R-Programming/dplyr.md

 var(x) - variance of vector x.
 IQR(x) - Inter Quartile Range (IQR) of vector x. diff(range(x)) - total range of vector x.

+first(x) - The first element of vector x. last(x) - The last element of vector x. nth(x, n) - The nth element of vector x. n() - The number of rows in the data.frame or group of observations that summarise() describes. n_distinct(x) - The number of unique values in vector x.
 ```

 ##### %&gt;% Operator